 I first saw this peony in the Minnesota garden of plantsman Hans Hansen and thought it was one of the most beautiful peonies I’d ever seen.
 Still do!
 I bought it in 2010 with birthday money from one of our mutual friends who said to “buy a peony”.
 I can trace my obsession with Saunders peonies exactly back to this purchase.

 The foliage gives it a special presence in the garden even when it isn’t in bloom.
+It has recently been given the Award of Landscape Merit by the American Peony Society.
+Well deserved.

 |Seedling No:||16660.
 Page 83a of Saunders’ Notebook I|